Anthony J. Pennings, PhD

 Adam Curtis starts with Buckminster Fuller (one of my personal favorites), who wrote the Operating Manual for Spaceship Earth in 1964.
 Fuller viewed humans as “equal members of a global system” contained within “Spaceship Earth.”
 Inspired by the Apollo moonshot, with its contained biosupport system, Fuller stressed doing more with less.
 The video argues that the concept displaced the centrality of humanity and instead emphasized the importance of the “spaceship.”

 This second episode also explores the origins of the term “ecology” as it emanated from the work of Sir Arthur George Tansley, an English botanist who pioneered the science of ecology in the 1930s.
-He was the coiner of one of Chat GPT’s favorite terms “ecosystem” and also one of the founders of the British Ecological Society and the editor of the Journal of Ecology.
-Tansley came up with his ideas after studying the work of Sigmund Freud – who conceived of the brain in terms of interconnecting electrical dynamics which we know grossly as id, ego, and superego.
-From these neural psychodynamics, Tansley extrapolated a view of nature as an interlocking system; almost a governing mechanical system, that could absorb shocks and return to a steady state.
-At least according to Adam Curtis.
+He was the coiner of one of Chat GPT’s favorite terms “ecosystem,” and also one of the founders of the British Ecological Society and the editor of the Journal of Ecology.
+Tansley came up with his ideas after studying the work of Sigmund Freud – who conceived of the brain in terms of interconnecting but contentious electrical dynamics which we know grossly as id, ego, and superego.
+From these neural psychodynamics, Tansley extrapolated a view of nature as an interlocking system; almost a governing mechanical system, that could absorb shocks and tribulations and return to a steady state.

-Eugene Odum wrote a textbook on ecology with his brother, Howard Thomas Odum, a graduate student at Yale.
+Later, Eugene Odum wrote a textbook on ecology with his brother, Howard Thomas Odum, a graduate student at Yale.
 The Odum brothers’ book (1953), Fundamentals of Ecology, was the only textbook in the field for about ten years.
 The Odum brothers helped to shape the foundations of modern ecology by advancing systems thinking, emphasizing the importance of energy flows in ecosystems, and promoting the holistic study of nature.
-Curtis crticized their methodology, saying they took the metaphor of systems and used it provide a simplistic version of reality, calling it “a machine-like fantasy of stability.” perpetuating the myth of the “balance of nature.”
+Curtis crticized their methodology, saying they took the metaphor of systems and used it provide a simplistic version of reality.
+He called it “a machine-like fantasy of stability,” perpetuating the myth of the “balance of nature.”

 Forrester had worked on “feedback control systems” at MIT during World War II developing servomechanisms for the control of gun mounts and radar antennas.
 After Whirlwind he wrote Industrial Dynamics (1961) about how systems could apply to the corporate environment and Urban Dynamics (1969) about cities and urban decay.